-San Francisco is an amazing City with so many things to see and do.
+San Francisco is an amazing city with so many things to see and do.
 But what are the best things to do in San Francisco?
-We have compiled our list of 10 things you must do in San Francisco.
+We have compiled our list of The 10 Best Things To Do In San Francisco.
 Highlighting the Best the City has to offer.
-From The world famous Golden Gate Bridge to simple pleasures such as visiting parks or a hearty bowl of soup, here are out top 10 San Francisco Attractions.
+From the world-famous Golden Gate Bridge to simple pleasures such as visiting parks or a hearty bowl of soup, here are our Top 10 San Francisco Attractions.

 1 – Golden Gate Bridge

-The Bridge is a whopping 1.7 miles long so if you plan on walking it expect a fair trek.
+The Bridge is a whopping 1.7 miles long so if you plan on walking it, then expect a fair trek.
 Plan around 4 miles there and back as you obviously can’t park right at the beginning of the bridge.
-If this is too much then you might consider only walking half way.
-You will Still get the full experience of walking the Bridge and the incredible skylines of San Francisco.
+If this is too much then you might consider only walking halfway.
+You will still get the full experience of walking the Bridge and the incredible skylines of San Francisco.
 But with only half the effort.